 - (17.01) An employee may be transferred by the Employer from or to Toronto or to another enterprise in the same city, or another city, whether in the same enterprise or in other enterprises conducted by the Employer, or by a subsidiary, related or parent company of the Employer only upon the mutual consent of the Employer and the employee. - (17.02) For the purposes of clarity it is understood that when an employee agrees to a transfer from Toronto under this article such employee may be transferred back to Toronto. - (17.03) An employee hired at a location outside of Toronto and who has been notified in writing upon hire that he or she may be transferred to Toronto at some time in the future shall constitute mutual agreement for the purposes of this article.
 The Employer shall provide copies of such notice to the union. - (17.04) The Employer shall pay reasonable transportation and other moving expenses of the employee and family.
-There shall be no reduction in salary or impairment of other benefits as a result of such transfer except upon the mutual consent of employee, Employer and Union. - (17.05) When an employee is transferring to Toronto, the employer shall provide employees with no less than six (6) months notice or less, if mutually agreed and shall make every reasonable effort to ensure hardship on the employee and the employee's family is minimized.
+There shall be no reduction in salary or impairment of other benefits as a result of such transfer except upon the mutual consent of employee, Employer and Union. - (17.05) When an employee is transferring to Toronto, the employer shall provide employees with three (3) months' months notice or less, if mutually agreed and shall make every reasonable effort to ensure hardship on the employee and the employee's family is minimized.
+The employer shall not refuse a reasonable request for an extended notice period.